Academic Year 2023-2024 enrollment is now open! Summer 2023 classes are filling up fast! VIEW COURSES

 Judy Steen

 Judy earned her bachelor’s degree in elementary education from Texas State University.
 After teaching 4th and 5th graders for 10 years, she returned to school to earn her master’s degree in library science.
-She now has her dream job as librarian to preschool through high school students at a local private school.
-She also tutors Chinese students to help them learn the English language.
+She now has her dream job as the librarian in a local elementary school.
 She finds joy in helping students grow into life-long readers and learners.
 She believes the book is always better than the movie.
 When she isn’t reading or teaching, you can find her bingeing on her favorite show, cooking new recipes, and knitting.
 She loves spending time with her husband and two college aged children.

 Charumathy Sudalaimani